voodooEntity/go-tachicrypt/README.md

 ## Changelog
-***Notice: While in alpha, minor version updates may be breaking.
-While i will try to reduce the amount of breaking changes, it still may happen.
+***Notice: While in beta, minor version updates may be breaking.
+Even tho i will try to reduce the amount of breaking changes, it still may happen.
 When breaking changes are to be expected it will be informed about in the breaking versions changelog.***

 [Check the Changelog](./CHANGELOG.md)